GluuFederation/openid-implicit-client/README.md

 * *use - The 'use' to match (sig|enc).* <br>
 * *kid - The 'kid' to match* <br>

 Retrieve the JWK key that matches the input criteria.
+It returns an array of JWK keys that match the specified criteria.

 #### discover(issuer)
 * *issuer - The Identity Provider's issuer_id* <br>

-Performs discovery on the IdP issuer_id.
+Performs discovery on the Identity Provider's issuer_id.
+It returns the JSON object of the discovery document or null.